This delicious soup is so creamy and delicious!

 1 large onion, diced

-1 Granny Smith apple, peeled and diced
+1 Granny Smith apple, (not peeled if organic) and diced

 1/2 cup diced tomatoes (drained canned tomatoes or fresh)